api3dao/oev-docs/docs/oev-searchers/in-depth/mev-with-signed-apis.md

-One advantage of using this data is that searchers can easily simulate the data feed update (which is permissionless for base feeds) and to more easily determine the liquidation opportunities.
+One advantage of using this data is that searchers can easily simulate the data feed update (which is permissionless for base feeds) and to more easily determine the OEV opportunities.
 This is a direct improvement over monitoring data source values and predicting the next oracle update.

 This solution is also a perfect backup in case OEV is down or in maintenance, because dAPIs are decentralized with great uptime.